-$$H{macro} \equiv \Lambda \cdot \left[ H{Hubble} = H \right] \tag{6}$$
+$$H{macro} \equiv \Lambda \cdot \left[H{Hubble} = H \right] \tag{6}$$

-I.e. a choice as to how $\hbar(t)$ has an initial value, and entropy as scale valued by $S{\max} = \pi/H^2$ gives us a ball park estimate as to compressed values of $\hbar{initial} [t{initial} \le t{Planck}]$ which would be transferred from a prior universe, to today's universe.
-If $S{\max} = \pi/H^2 \sim 10^5$ , this would mean an incredibly small value for the INITIAL H parameter, i.e. in pre inflation, we would have practically NO increase in expansion, just before the introduction vacuum energy, or emergent field energy from a prior universe, to our present universe.
+What can be done is to note how there is a choice as to how $\hbar(t)$ has an initial value, and entropy as scale valued by $S{\rm max}=\pi/H^2$.
+The initial values given to the Planck's constant constant and entropy allow for estimates as to compressed values of $\hbar{\rm initial}[t{\rm initial} \le t{\rm Planck}]$ which would be transferred from a prior universe, to today's universe.
+If $S{\rm max}=\pi/H^2\sim 10^5$, this value of entropy would mean an incredibly small value for the initial H parameter, i.e. in pre inflation, we would have practically no increase in expansion, just before the introduction vacuum energy, or emergent field energy from a prior universe, to our present universe.
+The point of the low initial entropy means there is before the big bang no cosmological expansion.

-Note that is is before the electro weak regime, and then there is a Machian bridge between the electro weak regime and what is in the present era which may permit consistancy in the value of (4) from the past era to today which deserves to be worked with.
-To understand this we will state what happens in the pre Machian regime, before the electro weak regime and then a bridge from the electro weak regime to todays physics which may keep variations in (4) above within bounds.
+Note that low entropy values in cosmological space-time happens before the electroweak regime (EW), and then there is a Machian bridge between the electroweak regime and what is in the present era which may permit consistency in the value of (4) from the past era to today which deserves to experimentally investigated .
+To understand this bridge between the early electroweak (EW) regime to today, we will state what happens in the pre Machian regime, before the electroweak (EW) regime.
+Afterwards form a bridge from the electroweak regime (EW) to today's physics which may keep variations in (4) above within bounds.

-The hypothesis being presented is that the start of this process would be a pre quantum state of matter-energy existed, and the end of this process, where there would be at least 100 degrees of freedom would be if temperatures reached the so called Planck temperature value, quantum mechanical.

-Doing this three part transformation, lead to the concept of Octonionic geometry, and a pre Octonionic state of matter-energy, with three regimes of space time delineated as follows
+The hypothesis being presented is that the start of this process has an initially low entropy state as a pre quantum state of matter-energy.
+To get to the regime of space time after the Planckian regime there would be at least 100 degrees of freedom and rapidly rising temperature values.
+Doing this three part transformation, lead to the concept of Octonionic geometry, and a pre Octonionic state of matter-energy, with three regimes of space-time delineated as follows

-1. The strictly pre Octonionic regime of space time has NO connections with quantum mechanics.
+- 1. The strictly pre Octonionic regime of space-time has no connections with quantum mechanics.
 None what so ever.
-This would be with only two degrees of freedom present and if done along the lines of what Crowell [6] and also present would be saying that , specifically the commutation relationship [x(i),x(j)]=0, for coefficient i, not being the same as j, as well as an undefined [x(i),p(j)] value which would not be linked to the Octonionic commutation relations as given in Crowell(6).
-This strictly pre Octonionic space time would be characterized by a low number of degrees of freedom of space time.
+This pre Octonionic state would be with only two degrees of freedom present and if done along the lines of what Crowell [6] and also present would be saying that , specifically the commutation relationship [x(i),x(j)]=0, for coefficient i, not being the same as j, as well as an undefined [x(i),p(j)] value which would not be linked to the Octonionic commutation relations as given in Crowell(6).
+This strictly pre Octonionic space-time would be characterized by a low number of degrees of freedom of space-time. - 2.
+The Octonionic regime of space time would have [x(i),x(j)] not equal to zero, and also [x(i),p(j)] [6] [7] proportional to a value involving a length value, which is called in the literature a structure constant, for